henrystickmin179/henrystickmin179.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hello, I am Henry Stickmin, a second year undergrad majoring in mathematics.
 I like probability theory and combinatorics.
-I also enjoy LaTeXing documents and listening to music (rock and metal both alike)